KING RANCH CHICKEN CASSEROLE — Tortillas, chicken, peppers, cheese and a creamy sauce are layered together in this crowd-pleasing Southwest casserole.

 - Stir in chicken broth, both soups, diced tomatoes and green chilies, salt and spices.
 Return the shredded chicken to the pan.
 Cook, stirring occasionally, for about 5 minutes, until mixture is heated through.

 - Lightly grease a 9x13 inch baking dish.
-Place half of the chicken mixture in the bottom of the pan.
-Top with half of the cheese.
-Cover with half of the tortilla strips.
-Repeat layers once, finishing with remaining one cup of cheese.
+Spread about 1/4 cup of the chicken mixture in the bottom of the pan to coat.

-- Cover and bake for 40 minutes.
-Uncover and bake an additional 10-15 minutes, or until golden brown and bubbly.
+- Cover and bake at 350° for about 40 minutes.
+Uncover and bake for and additional 5-10 minutes.
 Let stand 10 minutes before serving.

 Never miss a Let’s Dish Recipe: